cemno/cemno/README.md

 I use GitHub mostly for working on modules with friends.
 This includes:

-- Python for applied machine learning
-- Decision analysis
+- Tree phenology analysis with R
 - Measuring phenotypes in heterogenic environments

-Check out my latest created [HTML file](http://htmlpreview.github.io/?https://github.com/cemno/DecisionAnalysis-uebungen/blob/master/RMarkdown/RMarkdown_test.html) from the Decision analysis modul.
+Check out my latest created [HTML file](http://htmlpreview.github.io/?https://github.com/cemno/DecisionAnalysis-uebungen/blob/master/RMarkdown/RMarkdown_test.html) from the Decision analysis modul last semester.

 <!--
 **cemno/cemno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.